hmyuuu/kirin/docs/install.md

 Kirin also comes with a few friends that you might find useful:

-- `kirin-qasm`: (coming soon) A quantum assembly language (QASM 2.0) dialect for Kirin with a builtin QASM 2.0 text format parser.
+- `bloqade-qasm`: (link missing) A quantum assembly language (QASM 2.0) dialect for Kirin with a builtin QASM 2.0 text format parser.
 - `bloqade`: (available soon) QuEra's SDK for next-gen error-corrected neutral-atom quantum computers.

 ## Development